AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***
 ### Opening on Mac

 - Double click the voice-changer-macos-arm64-cpu.tar.gz file.
-The voice changer will unpack and the MMVCServerSIO folder will appear.
+The realtime voice changer will unpack and the MMVCServerSIO folder will appear.

 - Open the extracted MMVCServerSIO folder.

-- Double-click `MMVCServerSIO` to run the voice changer.
+- Double-click `MMVCServerSIO` to run the realtime voice changer.

 !!!
-Apple quarantine stops you from running the voice changer You do not get a popup notification for this, so if it does not open or says "Pytorch is damaged", do the following:
+Apple quarantine stops you from running the realtime voice changer You do not get a popup notification for this, so if it does not open or says "Pytorch is damaged", do the following:

 1. Open the Terminal

-2. Run the following command: `xattr -dr com.apple.quarantine <PUT IN THE PATH TO YOUR MMVCServerSIO FOLDER HERE>` For example, if you extracted the voice changer to your desktop, the command may look as follows: `xattr -dr com.apple.quarantine ~/Desktop/MMVCServerSIO`
+2. Run the following command: `xattr -dr com.apple.quarantine <PUT IN THE PATH TO YOUR MMVCServerSIO FOLDER HERE>` For example, if you extracted the realtime voice changer to your desktop, the command may look as follows: `xattr -dr com.apple.quarantine ~/Desktop/MMVCServerSIO`

-3. Now, open the extracted MMVCServerSIO folder and run `MMVCServerSIO` to run the voice changer.
+3. Now, open the extracted MMVCServerSIO folder and run `MMVCServerSIO` to run the realtime voice changer.
 !!!
 !!!warning
 If nothing opens, then open a browser and type in `http://127.0.0.1:18888/`.
 This is a local URL, it runs on the WebUI.